GerritCodeReview/docker-gerrit/README.md

 For the official releases one can build both `amd64` and `arm64` images at once and either load them to the local docker registry or push them to the `gerritcodereview` dockerhub account.
-In order to do that one simply calls:
+In order to do that, one simply calls:

 ```
 ./build_multiplatform.sh --load